HOW TO REGISTER A FOREIGN COMPANY IN NIGERIA

 INCORPORATION OF A COMPANY WITH CAC

 The first requirement for foreign company registration in Nigeria either for a foreign individual or corporate entity, willing to start a business in Nigeria is to incorporate a company in accordance with the provisions of the laws.
 Foreign participation in business in Nigeria must commence with a registration of a company with a minimum of N10, 000,000 authorized share capital.
 That simply means the company must have at least 10,000,000 shares divided into 1 Naira per share.
-That does not imply such foreign individual or company is required to pay this amount immediately to the government or any entity in Nigeria, it simply indicates the extent promoter’s risks and liabilities to the company.
-Additionally, every Nigerian company must be composed of a minimum of two members (shareholders) and two directors.
-However, in the absence of a second person to act as a director, a foreign individual or entity may engage the services of a local director or even shareholder in compliance with the provisions of the Act.
-Although several foreign jurisdictions now allow a single individual to form a company, this is not acceptable under Nigerian law.
+That does not imply such a foreign individual or company is required to pay this amount immediately to the government or any entity in Nigeria, it simply indicates the extent of the promoter’s risks and liabilities to the company.